thecodingmachine/utils.common.doctrine-annotations-wrapper/README.md

 To install the package, just add its latest version to your composer.json (see the package in the [packagist website](https://packagist.org/packages/mouf/utils.common.doctrine-annotations-wrapper)) adn run the `php composer.phar update`.

-Then in Mouf validation process, a new task should be marked as **To run**, launch the installation process and you will have your `annoationReander` instance ready to use !
+Then in Mouf validation process, a new task should be marked as **To run**, launch the installation process and you will have your `annotationReader` instance ready to use!